snehapanda06/SKILLLAB_PROR-2026-TrinityRoulette/README.md

 ## 1.4 One-Line Pitch

-Chamber Zero is a real-life interactive adaptation of Buckshot Roulette that blends suspense, strategy, and probability through smart embedded hardware and immersive gameplay.
+Chamber Zero is a real life interactive adaptation of Buckshot Roulette that blends suspense, strategy, and probability through smart embedded hardware and immersive gameplay.

 ## 1.5 Expanded Project Idea